 Cheesy Herb Hot Dog Buns

 Fresh baked cheesy homemade hot dog buns with fresh rosemary and sage for added flavor.
-These are so easy to make and taste way better than store bought hot dog buns.
+So easy to make and taste way better than store bought.

 Yield: 12 buns